Perla Myers, PhD

 Taryn Robertson, PhD

-Dr. Taryn Robertson is a Post-doc Research Associate/Project Manager at the Jacobs Institute for Innovation in Education.
+Dr. Taryn Robertson was a Post-doc Research Associate/Project Manager at the Jacobs Institute for Innovation in Education.
 She holds an MEd in Advanced Literacy and Reading Comprehension, and a PhD in Curriculum and Instruction from the University of Denver.
 She is a mixed methods researcher interested in multicultural education.
 Her research examines culturally relevant pedagogical approaches as interventions for successful second language acquisition for English Language Learners (ELL), as well as improvements in reading comprehension and summary writing outcomes for ELL students.
 She enjoys collaborating with researchers, educators, and learners to identify effective quantitative interventions for ELL students while also taking student and educator voice and preference into account through qualitative approaches and analyses.
 Dr. Robertson has published articles in high-impact peer reviewed journals and has presented findings at conferences such as PCRC, AERA, AATC, and NAME.

 Cassandra Graves, MEd